dorahero/license-plate-mask/README.md

 # Step:
 - Take picture and wait a moment
-- It will be pixelated on the lincense plate
+- The number will be pixelated on the lincense plate
 ![](./doc/demo.jpg )